Body Presencing Hologram

 The Past: Fear

-When we are fearful we disconnect from ourselves, our resources, our friends, families, and our Higher Power (or the Light).
+When fearful, we disconnect from ourselves, our resources, our friends, our families, and our Higher Power (or the Light).
 This unconscious action reinforces our disconnection and our fear.
 Fear is the opposite of love.
-If we have had a lot of trauma in our lives or we have had a very difficult and/or abusive relationship with one or both of our parents our nervous system can’t develop in a safe and nurturing way.
-We easily get overwhelmed and may easily go into panic.
+If we have had much trauma in our lives or we have had a complicated and/or abusive relationship with one or both of our parents, our nervous system cannot develop in a safe and nurturing way.
+We quickly get overwhelmed and may easily go into a panic.

 We may even become phobic about things like what others think, leaving our homes, animals, etc. By realizing what we are doing and by going back to our first traumas through image and feeling as well as words, and by staying with our body feelings, we can begin to stay more connected a little at a time.

 Visualizations, meditations, new images, and awareness of what is happening within us are some things that help us remain in the present.
 Fear keeps us locked in the past.
 Fear can even be held in our bodies over generations when past traumas in our parent’s families were never seen, accepted, or resolved.
-With appropriate boundaries we can take steps toward a future of living in love.
+We can take steps toward a future of living in love with appropriate boundaries.

 Click for meditation to go from fear to healthy boundaries